-In July 2015, the FASB issued Accounting Standards Update 2015-11, Inventory (Topic 330): Simplifying the Measurement of Inventory (ASU 2015-11) which changes the measurement principle for inventory from the lower of cost or market to the lower of cost and net realizable value.
+In July 2015, the FASB issued ASU 2015-11 Inventory (Topic 330): Simplifying the Measurement of Inventory, which changes the measurement principle for inventory from the lower of cost or market to the lower of cost or net realizable value.
 ASU 2015-11 defines net realizable value as estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
 It will be effective for our interim and annual financial statements beginning in the first quarter of 2017 and early adoption is permitted.
-We currently are evaluating the adoption of the provisions of ASU 2015-11 and cannot currently estimate the financial statement impact of adoption.
+We will adopt this standard in the first quarter of 2017.
+The adoption of this standard is not expected to have a material impact on our consolidated financial statements.

-In November 2015, the FASB issued Accounting Standards Update 2015-17 ASC 740, Income Taxes, Balance Sheet Classification of Deferred Taxes, effective for annual periods beginning after December 15, 2016.
+In November 2015, the FASB issued ASU 2015-17 Income Taxes (Topic 740), Balance Sheet Classification of Deferred Taxes, effective for annual periods beginning after December 15, 2016.
 The amendments in this update require that in a classified statement of financial position, an entity shall classify deferred tax liabilities and assets as non-current, and an entity shall not offset deferred tax liabilities and assets attributable to different tax-paying components of the entity or to different tax jurisdictions.
-We currently are evaluating the adoption of the provisions of ASU 2015-17 and cannot currently estimate the financial statement impact of adoption.
+We elected to early adopt this guidance in the fourth quarter of 2016 on a prospective basis.
+Prior periods were not retrospectively adjusted.